Free Consultation

 Our history of success reflects our relentless pursuit of justice and unwavering dedication to achieving the best possible outcome for every case we handle.

-Infants across at least 12 states have been hospitalized with botulism after consuming ByHeart Whole Nutrition Infant Formula.
-According to California health officials, testing revealed Clostridium botulinum—the bacteria that causes botulism—in one opened can fed to a sick infant.
+Infants across at least 15 states have been hospitalized with botulism after consuming ByHeart Whole Nutrition Infant Formula.
+ByHeart confirmed that independent testing revealed Clostridium botulinum—the bacteria that causes botulism—in samples of its baby formula.

 Wisner Baum is investigating this very serious issue involving a company that has a history of safety violations.
 Thousands of parents with children harmed by contaminated baby food have put their trust in our law firm to fight for justice and compensation.
 With that trust, our lawyers are currently leading consolidated litigation against major baby food manufacturers alleging toxic heavy metal contamination in certain baby food products.